1999 European Amateur Team Championship: Teams

-Other participating teams

 Winners

-Team France won the opening 36-hole competition, with a 19-ounder-par score of 701, 10 strokes ahead of eight-time-winners England on 2nd place.
-Neither four-times-champions Scotland or two-times-champions Sweden did make it to the quarter finals, finishing tied ninth.
+Team France won the opening 36-hole competition, with a 19-under-par score of 701, 10 strokes ahead of eight-time-winners England on 2nd place.
+Neither four-times-champions Scotland or two-times-champions Sweden did make it to the quarter-finals, finishing tied ninth.

 There was no official award for the lowest individual score, but individual leader was Sebastian Branger, France, with an 8-under-par score of 136, one stroke ahead of Lorne Kelly, Scotland.

 Host nation Italy won the gold medal, earning their first title, beating team Germany in the final 4–3.

 Team France earned the bronze on third place, after beating England 3–2 in the bronze match.